epsbLogo

 These historic landmarks continue to provide a wealth of information and opportunities for engagement – through educational programs, museum exhibits and active preservation of Edmonton Public Schools’ dynamic history through an extensive collection of archival and artifactual material.

-Visitors can explore three floors showcasing this rich and varied history of school life through self-guided and guided tours .
+Visitors can explore three floors showcasing this rich and varied history of school life and Alberta history through self-guided and guided tours .
 Students in grades 4 and 6 are able to participate in immersive experiences through our “time traveling” field trips.
 (Attention teachers - these book up quickly!)
 Looking for something that might be part of Edmonton Public School’s history?
 As a public research facility, we encourage all to reach out to our archives team for help.
+Do you have a special event - such as a wedding or conference - that you need a venue for?
+Check out Event Rentals page for more information on how we may be able to assist you.

 For hours of operation and contact information please see our Contact Us page.